-A dayhike checklist is the only way to guarantee that you're going to have a safe, enjoyable hike.
+A dayhike checklist is the only way to guarantee that you're prepared enough to have a safe, enjoyable hike.

 If you leave things to chance and memory, you're going to disappoint (and possibly even endanger) yourself.

-And if you don't know what to take on a hike, making a checklist as you learn will save you lots of tro9uble.
+And if you don't know what to take on a hike, using a checklist will save you trouble down the